 ROTARY CLUB MEMBERS

-There are more than 1.2 million Rotary club members, or Rotarians, around the world.
+There are more than 1.4 million members in Rotary encompassing both Rotarians and Rotaractors, around the world.
 Your potential to do good in your community as a Rotarian is far greater than it was before you joined.
 You’ll have the privilege of working with other professionals and the opportunity to make a difference in the lives of others by bringing together your expertise, skills, and resources.

 The club is the most important component of Rotary’s organizational structure.
 There are over 35,000 Rotary clubs in more than 220 countries and geographical areas.
 Rotary clubs are autonomous, so the member experience varies from club to club.
 However, they all operate somewhat similarly.
 For example, all clubs have presidents, secretaries, and treasurers and committees that help them run smoothly.
 Each Rotary club is considered a member of Rotary International.
 Strong, well-run clubs enhance our members’ experiences and deliver valuable service to our communities.